 Subsidiary Companies and Consolidated Financial Statements

-The Statement required under Section 129(3) of the Companies Act 2013 in respect ofthe subsidiary companies is provided in Annexure II of this report.
+The Statement required under Section 129(3) of the Companies Act 2013in respect of the subsidiary companies is provided in Annexure I of this report.

 (i) Internal Control Systems and their adequacy